Jubb Yussef (Joseph's Well): Travellers' descriptions

 The first detailed account of Jubb Yussef and the khan comes from the Italian traveller Aquilante Rocchetta in 1599, who describes a quadrangle with a water pit in its centre.
 He recounts his meeting with processions of eastern Christians, which apparently performed a special ritual there that was related to Joseph.
 Rocchetta also writes about a domed structure built on marble pillars above the pit, and about ruins east of the pit, which he identified as "the house of Jacob our Father".
 Usually the few pilgrims who arrived here did not spend the night but proceeded to the next station at the Bnot Yaakov Bridge Khan, or to Safed.
 Their descriptions are brief and similar to Rocchetta's.
 They described the khan as dilapidated and noted that the pit was located in a quadrangle next to a small mosque.
 Sometimes they recounted the Joseph legend and cited the holiness of the place.

 In March 1799, Jubb Yussef was mentioned in the context of the siege of Acre.
 Napoleon learned that Turkish units were crossing the Bnot Yaakov Bridge (Jisr Ya’aqub in Arabic) on their way from Damascus to Safed and sent an army under the command of General Mira to the area.
-The first battle took place near Safed on the 31st of March, the second one by the Bnot Yaakov Bridge on April 2.
+The first battle took place near Safed on 31 March, the second one by the Bnot Yaakov Bridge on April 2.
 Units of the "geographical engineering corps" under the command of M. Jacotin were sent together with the French army, and this is the source of the first modern maps of the country.

 General Mira led his troops to Safed through Ramah, Kafr 'Inan, Ramat Pishchor (near the current day hospital) – and not through Jubb Yussef, so that the mapping of the area is not perfect, but still of interest.
 In the Jacoutin's map, which was drawn during this journey, Jubb Yussef ("Puits de Joseph") is noted as a crossroads.
 The khan does not appear on the map, though it had existed at the time.
 Other khans such as Khan el-Minya and the khan at the Jacob's Daughters Bridge are noted on the map.
 It seems that despite being located on a main road, the importance of Jubb Yussef is secondary.

 The first traveller to offer a detailed architectural account of the site was Burckhardt (1812):